 Watching the steam rise into the air as I fill my mug, I inhale the aroma of freshly brewed coffee.
 Adding a splash of organic whole milk to the mug, I give it a swirl with my spoon and notice the milk easily blending with the speckles of rich coffee bean oil topping my cup.

 I walk, mug in hand, to my still dimly lit living room.
-I sink into the coach, pull my cozy throw into my lap, and take my first sip.
+I sink into the couch, pull my cozy throw into my lap, and take my first sip.
 The flavor is rich and the texture is smooth.
 This is the stuff that a cozy morning ritual is made of.

 Why is a French Press Better Than My Coffee Maker?

 - There’s almost something artisan about using the French press itself.
-The very act of using the press transports you and give you a sense of cozy.
+The very act of using the press transports you and gives you a sense of cozy.
 As if you could be in a ski lodge looking over a snow-capped mountain or a villa in Italy, watching the sunrise over the rooftops.

 - Remember the drops of oil I mentioned floating on the top of my coffee?
-Drip coffee machine filters remove most of coffee bean oil, so it never makes it into your cup.
+Drip coffee machine filters remove most of the coffee bean oil, so it never makes it into your cup.
 And, as anyone who appreciates good food knows, the flavor is almost always in the fat.

 - The coffee grounds are steeped instead of washed over by water.
 Think about steeping an infuser filled with bulk tea in a mug of hot water.
 Same concept.
 Steeping creates a rich flavorful brew.

 - The French Press forces you to slow down: Put a kettle on the stove.
 Smell the invigorating scent of freshly ground coffee beans as you remove them from your grinder.
 Watch as the coffee grinds bloom and then slowly steep their flavor into the hot water.
-This is not a race to a the next step and you find yourself breathing a little more calmly and enjoying the process.
+This is not a race to the next step and you find yourself breathing a little more calmly and enjoying the process.